Dan Rather: In popular culture

 Rather has been referenced in the television shows Saturday Night Live and Family Guy and many films.
 An animated caricature of him made a cameo appearance in the JibJab political cartoon, Good to Be in D.C.
 In 1971, he had a cameo in an episode of the number one hit comedy series All in the Family.
 Entitled The Man in the Street, series star Carroll O'Connor's Archie Bunker character excitedly awaits the viewing of a videotaped interview he gave earlier that day for the CBS Evening News.
 At the last minute, to his dismay, the segment is preempted by the telecast of a Richard Nixon presidential address from the Oval Office.
 Rather appears, as himself, delivering post-speech analysis from actual news footage.
 Jean Stapleton, as Archie's scatterbrained wife Edith Bunker, says of Rather how he's there to "... tell us what Mr. Nixon just said."

 In 2004, he was featured in the documentary film Barbecue: A Texas Love Story by Austin-based director Chris Elley.
 Two years later, Rather and Elley educated a group of New Yorkers in Madison Square Park about the true meaning of BBQ, and its significance to the identity of the Lone Star State.

 In the 2006–07 graphic novel Shooting War, which is set in the year 2011, an 80-year-old Dan Rather is shown to be one of the last journalists still reporting from Iraq.
 He had a cameo in the premiere of the Fall 2007 drama Dirty Sexy Money on ABC television.
-He guest-starred as himself in The Simpsons episode, "E Pluribus Wiggum."
+He guest-starred as himself in The Simpsons episode, "E Pluribus Wiggum".

 Rather appeared on The Daily Show in May 2009, wearing an Afro wig and mutton-chop sideburns to narrate a segment about the late former President Nixon eating a burrito, as a parody of MSNBC's extensive coverage of President Obama and Vice President Biden's hamburger lunch.
 He appears in the 2008 award-winning documentary Boogie Man: The Lee Atwater Story.

-A skit on the 38th season of Sesame Street featured Anderson Cooper interviewing two grouches, "Walter Cranky" and "Dan Rather Not," who, when asked to answer questions, demurred with the phrase "I'd rather not."
+A skit on the 38th season of Sesame Street featured Anderson Cooper interviewing two grouches, "Walter Cranky" and "Dan Rather Not", who, when asked to answer questions, demurred with the phrase "I'd rather not."

 Robert Redford portrayed Rather in the 2015 film Truth.
 Rather appeared in the documentary series Facing in the episode "Facing Saddam", providing his views on Saddam Hussein.

+The 1998 mashup song "Rocked by Rape" by the Evolution Control Committee parodied TV news by selecting hundreds of phrases uttered by Rather on the air, focusing on bad, evil, terrible things.
+CBS sent them a "cease-and-desist" letter in 2000, claiming copyright violation, but after fair use responses from the Committee and others, desisted.
+The recording was played at a Rather roast and on C-SPAN.

+In 2024, Netflix aired the documentary film Rather, directed by Frank Marshall, a biography of Rather.